ga-curriculum/test-driven-development-with-jest/setup/README.md

 ## Setup

-Lets set up a new project to learn testing.
+Let's set up a new project to learn testing.

 Make a new directory called <code class="filepath">test-driven-development-with-jest</code>, then enter this directory: